KYVENetwork/kyvejs/integrations/tendermint-bsync/README.md

 already permanently and immutably archived.
 Additionally, block data can be retrieved over an ELT pipeline, further analyzing and using it for different applications like block explorers.

+## Required Setup

+This runtime requires the node operator to run a tendermint node which is used as the source and the KYVE protocol node.
+Depending on which tendermint chain gets archived the minimum hardware requirements are at least the min requirements of that tendermint node.

 ## Integrations currently live

 The following integrations are running on this runtime and are currently live.